 And this determination to reduce plastic is firing up exciting initiatives at Borough Market.
 As the foremost food market in the UK, Borough has an obvious responsibility to show how the time-honoured market model, far from being outmoded, can become a persuasive showcase for what a saner, more sustainable food future might look like.

 One recent significant development at Borough Market was the installation of three new water fountains—to be drunk from and for refilling water bottles—as part of a pledge to phase out sales of single-use bottled water.
 Now, many traders are instead offering reusable bottles made from recycled plastic.

 Generating good ideas

 At Borough the concept of plastic reduction is really gripping the imagination.
-Already anything in the Market that can be recycled is recycled, now that a large number of fully differentiated, clearly marked bins collect waste from shoppers: on average, that mounts up to 3,360kg plastics monthly.
+Already anything in the Market that can be recycled is recycled, now that a large number of fully differentiated, clearly marked bins collect waste from shoppers.
 Positive change is infectious, and merchants keep generating good ideas.
-Gourmet Goat, for instance, sells lunch boxes that can be refilled every day.

 Going further, the Market’s new trader selection process requires all product packaging to be entirely biodegradable, wherever feasible.
 In some cases, applicants have to find alternatives to their usual packaging.